Armand Zorn

-Armand Zorn (born 18 July 1988) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021, representing the Frankfurt am Main I district.
+Armand Zorn (born 18 July 1988) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021, representing the Frankfurt am Main I district from 2021 to 2025, and being elected via the Hesse list since 2025.

 Early life and education

 Zorn was born 1988 in Yaoundé in Cameroon and moved to Germany in 2000.
 His family settled in Halle in Saxony-Anhalt where he was educated.
 He graduated from Martin Luther University of Halle-Wittenberg in 2012 with a degree in Political and Historical Science, followed by two years at the Sciences Po in Paris with a diploma in European affairs.
 He then received a Masters degree at the University of Konstanz and a Master of Laws at Martin Luther University.

 Zorn worked at the representative offices of the German Ministry of Finance in Hong Kong and Macao and at the French National Assembly.
 Afterwards he worked as a consultant for PricewaterhouseCoopers.